cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

     ! real-valued vector of length 4, specified as the starting point of an MCMC simulation proposalStart = 1.0, -100 3, 5.6e7 8.d1
     ```
-    You may have noticed above that some values are comma-separated while others are space-separated.
-This is valid.
+    You may have noticed above that some values are comma-separated while others are space-separated, which is a valid syntax.
 -   Vector (an array) values may be specified separately on multiple lines and in random order like the following,
     ```text
     ! a vector of strings specifying the names of the variables that are going to be sampled in the simulation,